To reduce driver distraction, there are restrictions on where vehicles can park when displaying advertising or electoral signage. Penalties apply.

 Vehicles displaying signage (as defined above) cannot park in the following locations:

-- Northbourne Avenue from Vernon Circle to Gould Street, including adjacent road related areas and public unleased land.
+- Northbourne Avenue from Vernon Circle to Gould Street, including adjacent road-related areas and public unleased land.

 Penalties

-The following penalties apply:
+One of the following penalties will apply:

-- infringement notice penalty of $700 or
+- infringement notice penalty of $750 or

-- maximum court penalty of 20 penalty units ($3200).
+- maximum court penalty of 20 penalty units ($3,200).

 When the offence does not apply